rgbkrk/developer.rackspace.com/src/site_source/_posts/2015-01-20-how-did-we-serve-more-than-20000-ipython-notebooks-for-nature.md

 https://tmpnb.org/user/FKlVK3haOQRF/notebooks/SharingEffects.ipynb
 ```

+While I would *love* to enable people to do this, we probably need an alternate way to share these temporary calculations.
+I've used it myself and [wished for a way to get it directly on to nbviewer](https://twitter.com/rgbkrk/status/557942542063652864).
+Posting static content isn't the same as giving someone the ability to remix your code though.
+For now, this works and has no bearing on the Nature demo.

 ### Pool user containers ahead of time

 Docker can only boot and route so many containers so quickly.
-To mitigate this, we created a pool of ready to go userland containers. [@smashwilson](https://github.com/smashwilson) came in and added this
+To mitigate this, we created a pool of ready to go userland containers. [@smashwilson](https://github.com/smashwilson) came in and [added the spawn pools](https://github.com/jupyter/tmpnb/pull/69) after we dangled the problem in front of him.

 [![pooling.gif](https://d23f6h5jpj26xu.cloudfront.net/jlvadowzumttlg_small.gif)](http://img.svbtle.com/jlvadowzumttlg.gif)

+This did introduce problems with initial spawns (Docker failing) and made our [introductory experience with a bit to be desired](https://github.com/jupyter/tmpnb/issues/87).

-Even after adding spawn pools, Docker can still get choked out which results in failed runs.
-We learned this the hard way on boot up, having to code around responses from the API.
+We learned this the hard way on boot up, having to code around responses from the API and making sure that we block on our own server instead of Docker.

 ## On to Nature

-When Brian Granger (Cal Poly) and Richard Van Noorden (Nature) came to us with the requirements originally, the goal was to have a demo *somehow*.
+When Brian Granger (Cal Poly) and Richard Van Noorden (Nature) asked for a demo, it was quite open what that could mean.
+Do we have people log in to a [JupyterHub](https://github.com/jupyter/jupyterhub) installation?
+Refer them to [Wakari](https://wakari.io/) or [Sage Math Cloud](https://cloud.sagemath.com/)?

 The goal that Richard stated was to provide at most 150 concurrent users.
 In the back of our minds, we (the IPython/Jupyter project) knew that the initial spike in traffic would be far greater and we should be able to handle the load.